The side of the Radcliffe Camera through a black gate

 • be competent in general clinical skills, such as forming a therapeutic relationship and communicating effectively.
 A foundation of basic clinical competencies is an important prerequisite as the course provides specialised training in CBT and does not focus on developing the basics of good clinical or therapeutic practice;

 • have access to adult treatment settings with regular clinical and CBT supervision where cognitive behavioural therapy skills can be practised and refined with a minimum of three training cases throughout the course.
+Suitable training cases are typically those with mild-moderate presentations of common mental health problems, such as those likely to present within primary care mental health settings (at least one with depression and one with an anxiety disorder).
 This should include the option for face-to-face delivery of CBT.
 Where CBT is being delivered online, appropriate duty of care arrangements will be expected to be in place, including that students, patients and field supervisors reside in the same country.
 These arrangements should be described in your personal statement and will be discussed in detail at interview if you are shortlisted;

 • be 'psychologically minded'.
 Applicants should be used to working within the framework of psychological explanations of behaviour and using psychological treatment methods to achieve change.
 This does not imply commitment to any particular psychological model;